Otto Warmbier’s Parents Speaking Out Against North Korean Regime To Expose Their Human Rights Violations

-Otto Warmbier was accused by North Korea of stealing a propaganda poster in January, 2016, and was sentenced to 15 years in prison with hard labor.
+Otto Warmbier was accused by North Korea of stealing a propaganda poster in January 2016 and sentenced to 15 years in prison with hard labor.
 When he was released back to the United States, North Korean officials said Warmbier had contracted botulism and that’s why he was in a coma.
-He passed away soon after he returned to America in June, 2017; he was 22-years-old.
+He passed away soon after he returned to America in June 2017, he was 22-years-old.

-About a week ago, Otto’s parents, Cindy and Fred Warmbier, filed a wrongful death lawsuit against North Korea, alleging that the regime had tortured their son, leading to his death.
+About a week ago, Otto’s parents Cindy and Fred Warmbier filed a wrongful death lawsuit against North Korea, alleging that the regime had tortured their son, leading to his death.

 For the Warmbiers, the lawsuit is just the beginning.
 They are speaking out, and refuse to be silenced any longer.
-Otto’s parents gave a speech at the U.N. symposium recently and made their position clear, reported the Cincinnati Enquirer.
+Otto’s parents gave a speech at the U.N. symposium recently and made their position clear, reported Cincinnati.

 For them, speaking out against the North Korean regime was completely off the table while Otto was in their custody because they feared retaliation.
 But now that their son has passed away, they decided that it’s important to speak out publicly about their experience and about what they know about the circumstances surrounding Otto’s death.
 Cindy said that Otto was brain dead around four months into captivity, but North Korea “left him in a horrible place with no care to vegetate.”
 American doctors never confirmed that Otto had botulism.